embatbr/cassy_n_ribs/report.md

 # Report

-In this markdown file I report how the test screen was answered.
-Since the file format is intended to be rendered, it is advised to read it in a platform with support (e.g., Github).
-This report and the codes written can be found in the Github repository [cassy_n_ribs](https://github.com/embatbr/cassy_n_ribs).
+In this markdown file I report how the test was answered.
+This format was chosen for being human readable.
+This report and the codes written can be found in the Github repository [cassy_n_ribs](https://github.com/embatbr/cassy_n_ribs) (the name is to keep a low profile).

 ## Learning